Nick Symmonds: After retirement

-YouTube career
+YouTube

-Symmonds' YouTube channel broke out in late 2019, and currently has over 1 million subscribers and 185 million views.
+In 2017, Symmonds' original intention of creating his YouTube channel was to vlog the final two weeks of his pro running career.
+His channel broke out in late 2019.
 In his YouTube videos, he often refers to himself as "The Bison".
 His content focuses on challenges involving fitness and running.
-He is good friends with fellow YouTuber A.J.
-Lapray.
 Sometime in 2020 he signed a deal with Gymshark.

 In June and July 2020, Symmonds became a topic of controversy in the running community when he organized events ignoring social distancing guidance for his videos.
+That same year, Symmonds started a second YouTube channel named 'Nick Symmonds Too', consisting of reaction, tutorial and challenge videos of shorter length.